 It is available in several different languages and is sold to professional users (including architects, engineers and construction workers), students, hobbyists and anyone else who needs to use the program.

 A Brief History of AutoCAD AutoCAD was developed in December 1982 by Autodesk founder John Walker.
-Initially, it ran on the CP/M operating system on a PC with a Intel 8086 processor.
+Initially, it ran on the CP/M operating system on a PC with an Intel 8086 processor.

 AutoCAD is desktop-based design, drawing, drafting, and modeling software widely used in the architecture, engineering, and construction industries to create building plans, service and design schematics, and other layouts that can be represented in both 2D and 3D.
 It can be used across a range of different operating systems, from Windows to Mac OS X and Linux.

-Autodesk AutoCAD Features Capture design concepts, and turn them into 3D models.
+Capture design concepts and turn them into 3D models.
 Create detailed 2D drawings and 3D models.

 Extend the power of AutoCAD wherever you need it.
 Get the latest updates, enhancements, and new features.